 For example, you might plant corn one year and then switch to green beans the next year.
 You’ll plant garlic in the third year, and peppers in the fourth year.
 In the fifth year, lettuces are grown in those beds, and the cycle starts over.
 By rotating the crops, you’re giving the soil a chance to recover and replenish nutrients that were depleted during the previous growing season.

-In addition to improving soil health, crop rotation can also help reduce the need for fertilizers and pesticides, be they conventional or organic, which can be costly or negatively impact the environment.
+In addition to improving soil health, crop rotation reduces the need for fertilizers and pesticides, be they conventional or organic, which can be costly or negatively impact the environment.
 Rotating crops is a beneficial practice for improving your soil and vegetable quality and the nutrition your family eats while benefiting the environment.

 Follow the Planting Directions on the Seed Packet